 There are many ways:

-- Invest through aggregator portals like FundsIndia, ICICIDirect or Scripbox.
+- Invest through an aggregator portal like FundsIndia, ICICIDirect or Scripbox.

 - Invest through a Mutual Fund distributor.

-The above two options will get you invested in regular plan of MF schemes.
+The above two options will get you invested in the regular plan of MF schemes.

 If you want to invest in direct plans of MF schemes